<Home/Articles/Greek cuisine: top dishes to try

 Breakfast in Greece

-Wherever you wake up on your tailor made Greek holiday, what could be nicer than starting the morning with a bowl of cool, creamy yoghurt topped with aromatic local honey and perhaps some fruit?
+Wherever you wake up on your tailor-made Greek trip, what could be nicer than starting the morning with a bowl of cool, creamy yoghurt topped with aromatic local honey and perhaps some fruit?
 This is the traditional breakfast in Greece, though many places also offer a continental breakfast, including pastries, cheeses and cold meats.
 But for a true taste of Greece, thick strained yogurt and a drizzle of honey is the way to go.

-Dependable classics often find in tavernas include famous Greek specialities such as moussaka, a rich baked dish with plenty of aubergine, lamb, potato and béchamel; souvlaki, skewers of meat grilled with herbs and typically served with pita or French fries and tzatziki; calamari, deep fried battered squid rings; stuffed vine leaves or vegetables, usually filled with a combination of rice, herbs, onion and lamb; fried courgettes slices or balls; baked or grilled pieces of fish or meat with a tomato and olive oil sauce; and octopus either grilled or stewed.
+Dependable classics often find in tavernas include famous Greek specialties such as moussaka, a rich baked dish with plenty of eggplant, lamb, potato and béchamel; souvlaki, skewers of meat grilled with herbs and typically served with pita or French fries and tzatziki; calamari, deep fried battered squid rings; stuffed vine leaves or vegetables, usually filled with a combination of rice, herbs, onion and lamb; fried courgette slices or balls; baked or grilled pieces of fish or meat with a tomato and olive oil sauce; and octopus, either grilled or stewed.

 Sweet Greek treats